cjakma/wood-case-keyboard/README.md

             $H
             G92 X...

-    - Change to 6mm end mill
     - Start milling with `gcode/top_cutout.ngc`
+    - Change the tool to 1mm one
+    - Start milling with `gcode/top_cutout_finish.ngc`

 # Requirements